SanthiNm/Web-Scraping-/README.md

   most popular Python web scraping libraries.

 **How to scrape the web(step-bystep)**:

-    1.Locate the URLs you wish to scrape.
+   1. Discover the URL you wish to scrape

-    2.Examine the page.
+   2. Examine the webpage

-    3.Determine the specific data you intend to extract.
+   3. Determine the specific data you intend to extract

-    4.Develop the required code.
+   4. Develop the requied code

-    5.Run the code.
+   5. Run the code

-    6.Save the collected data.
+   6. Save the extracted data

-I've worked on a few web scraping projects here
+Here, I've worked on a few web scraping projects with BeautifulSoup